 Who is an Architect?

 Like most high-level positions, there are no clear criteria that define this role.
-However, it is possible to define a number of responsibilities and qualities that contribute to the career of the architect.
+However, it is possible to identify several responsibilities and qualities that contribute to the career of the architect.

 First, let’s consider the characteristics of the architect:

 ● Communicability.
-Having talked with many software architects, I heard that it is one of the most important characteristic of this specialist.
-During the working day, they have to talk with customers in the language of business, managers of all levels, business analysts and developers.
-If you have a natural charisma and you know how to convince people, then this will be a huge plus, as it is very important to explain your actions correctly.
-Architects are laconic, eloquent and competent speakers.
+Having talked with many software architects, I heard that it is one of the essential characteristics of this specialist.
+During the working day, they have to speak with customers in the language of business, managers of all levels, business analysts, and developers.
+If you have a natural charisma and you know how to convince people, then this will be a huge plus, as it is crucial to explain your actions correctly.
+Architects are laconic, eloquent, and competent speakers.
 The software architects with whom I spoke have highly developed skills in communication and persuasion.
-Another reason why this characteristic is most important is that the architect in this role participates in most discussion making processes, and often compromises must be reach that are acceptable and beneficial for all involved parties.
+Another reason why this characteristic is most important is that the architect in this role participates in most discussion making processes, and often compromises must be reached that is acceptable and beneficial for all involved parties.

 ● Broad and deep technical knowledge.
-This should be obvious since one cannot become a software architect with a medical background.
-In addition, the architect usually has knowledge in several technological stacks at a decent level, and should have a good understanding of a few other ones.
-The software architect should also be prepared to compose a large number of technical documentation, reports and diagrams.
+It should be obvious since one cannot become a software architect with a medical background.
+Besides, the architect usually has expertise in several technological stacks at a decent level and should have a good understanding of a few other ones.
+The software architect should also be prepared to compose a large number of technical documentation, reports, and diagrams.

 ● Management skills.
 This includes both organizational and leadership skills.
 The ability to lead a team, which may be distributed and composed of very different specialists, is essential.

 ● Analytic skills.
-Even if a specialist has a wide erudition in technology, he has tried many things on his own or participated in projects of various types, this does not guarantee that he can easily change the style of thinking to architect.
-One of the most important tasks is the ability to represent an abstract problem in the form of some finite real object of the system, which developers are already evaluating, designing and developing.
-Great communications skills are essential to clearly represent the abstraction in the form of the final system to the members of the team and the customer.
-It will be necessary to clearly communicate to both business and development, what is still to be done.
+Even if a specialist has a broad erudition in technology, he has tried many things on his own or participated in projects of various types.
+It does not guarantee that he can easily change the style of thinking to an architect.
+One of the most valuable tasks is the ability to represent an abstract problem in the form of some finite real object of the system, which developers are already evaluating, designing, and developing.
+Excellent communication skills are essential to represent the abstraction in the form of the final system to the members of the team and the customer.
+It will be necessary to communicate with both business and development, which is still to be done.